unicframework/docs/README.md

 Unic is a high performance, open source web application framework.
 Unic framework is fast, minimal and unopinionated web framework inspired by express.
+Unic is flexible and provide lots of HTTP methods to create APIs.

 ## Features
-  - Fast and Powerful.
+  - Fast and flexible.
-  - Extremely Light Weight.
+  - Extremely light weight.
   - Minimal and unopinionated.
-  - Simple routing.
+  - Simple and robust routing.
   - Middlewares.

 ## User Guide